-a.
-Norbert Wiener Society Award. (amended 18 November 2022-TAB) The IEEE SPS Norbert Wiener Society Award honors outstanding technical contributions in a field within the scope of the Signal Processing Society and outstanding leadership within that field and who is an IEEE Signal Processing Society member for at least 10 consecutive years at the time of nomination.
-One Norbert Wiener Society Award may be presented annually.
-Each Norbert Wiener Society Award recipient is expected to present a Norbert Wiener Lecture at the upcoming IEEE International Conference on Acoustics, Speech, and Signal Processing.
+Wiener Society Award recipient is expected to present a Norbert Wiener Lecture at the upcoming IEEE International Conference on Acoustics, Speech, and Signal Processing.
 This Lecture is one of the plenary lectures given on the day of the banquet of ICASSP, but it is not a banquet speech.
-The prize shall be \$2500, a plaque and a certificate, and shall be presented at the Society's Awards Ceremonies, normally held during ICASSP in the Spring following selection of the winner.
+The prize shall be \$2500, a plague and a certificate, and shall be presented at the Society's Awards Ceremonies, normally held during ICASSP in the Spring following selection of the winner.
 A board or committee cannot nominate one of its members for the award.
-However, a member of a board or committees who submit nominations, but have voting Board of Governors and/or Awards Board members sitting on their boards or committees must ensure that those voting members do not participate in the board/committee award nomination or selection process.
+However, a member of a board or committee can be nominated by another board or committee.
+Boards or committees who submit nominations, but have voting Board of Governors and/or Awards Board members sitting on their boards or committees must ensure that those voting members do not participate in the board/committee award nomination or selection process.
 Current officers and members of the Signal Processing Society Board of Governors and Awards Board are ineligible.
 Previous recipients of the SP Norbert Wiener Society Award are ineligible.
 Nominees shall be judged on the basis of outstanding technical contributions, as well as leadership in a field within the scope of the Society as evidenced by publications, patents, books, lectures, significant SPS service, etc. Self-nominations are not accepted or considered.
 Members of the Awards Board and voting members of the Board of Governors are not permitted to submit nominations.
 Non-voting Board of Governors members are permitted to submit nominations.
 The award will not be conferred in any given year for which there are no suitable candidates identified.
 There shall be an open call for nominations reaching all Society members.
 Nominations will also be solicited from specific boards/committees of the Society, which are the technical committees, editorial boards and the major boards of the Society.
 Nominations may arise from any individual or committee/board.
 Nominations shall be submitted directly to the Society's Awards Board, who is responsible for vetting all the nominations and ensuring that there are no more than three nominations per award.
 The Awards Board will manage the balloting by the Board of Governors.